- This event has passed.

-Marian Bruce will be this week’s guest at the Sunday Lunch & Lecture Event.
+Marian Bruce will be back a second time as our guest at the Sunday Lunch & Lecture Event.
 Her recent book, a collection of folklore about ghosts, witches, seers, and forerunners aims to nurture the storytelling tradition on PEI and inspire others to collect more tales before they are forgotten.

 Mysterious lights, howling dogs, ringing sounds in the ear: these omens of death are part of a treasury of supernatural beliefs transmitted through centuries and across the Atlantic Ocean.
 Part memoir, part oral history—Listening for the Dead Bells reflects on stories about bad fairies, witch control, bòcans, second sight, divination, healing incantations, attitudes toward death, and other links between Prince Edward Island and the Highlands and Islands of Scotland.